-The Art Of Speaker Placement
+The Art of Speaker Placement

-Regardless of the number of speakers in a home theater system, the final goal is the same – precise localization of special effects, a spacious sound stage, seamless panning across all channels and three-dimensional imaging.
+Regardless of the number of speakers in a home audio system, the final goal is the same – precise localization of special effects, a spacious sound stage, seamless panning across all channels and three-dimensional imaging.
 This can only occur if each speaker channel is properly placed.

-5.1 and 7.1 SystemsFront Left/Right Mains Speakers
+Speaker Placement For 5.1 And 7.1 Surround Sound SystemsFront Left/Right Mains Speakers

 The main speakers should be placed 25-30 degrees off-axis, relative to the primary seating position.
 The best imaging will be obtained when the tweeters are close to ear height when seated.
 Most tower speakers accomplish this naturally, and a bookshelf monitor will require stands.

 Pulling the main speakers away from the corners (to the extent allowed by room traffic) will reduce boundary reflections and improve imaging.Center Channel Speaker